 If you have never made a moneyline bet before, it may be unclear if this is a good bet for you to make.
 By looking at the pros and cons of moneyline bets, you could determine if you should make a moneyline bet or some other type based on the game or interest you have.

-Moneyline bets are a great starting point if you are just getting into online sports betting in Maryland.
+Moneyline bets are a great starting point if you are just getting into Maryland sports betting online.
 Because it is so simple to make a wager, it can help you learn the ropes before getting into more difficult bets, such as point spread bets or parlays.

 Another major benefit of using moneyline bets is that you don’t lose as much if you bet on the underdogs.
 In other words, moneyline bets are a great opportunity to test your luck and take a gamble by picking on the underdogs of a game.
 You won’t lose as much, but you could potentially gain more.